 MP for Blackley and Middleton South

-Graham Stringer is the Labour (Co‑op) MP for Blackley and Middleton South, first elected in 1997.
-He currently sits on the Panel of Chairs and has a long parliamentary career with roles on several select committees, including Foreign Affairs and Science, Innovation and Technology.
+Graham Stringer is a Labour (Co-op) MP for Blackley and Middleton South, first elected in 1997.
+He currently serves on the Panel of Chairs and has previously sat on the Foreign Affairs, Science, Innovation and Technology, and Transport committees, reflecting a long-standing parliamentary career across foreign policy, science and transport matters.

-Declared financial interests total three entries: two miscellaneous items and one entry noting a family member's employment.
+Declared financial interests include three entries: two miscellaneous categories and one entry noting a family member's employment.

 Generated 21 February 2026